 To maintain monetary stability, we need to influence monetary conditions.
 This includes, for example, the level of prices of goods and services, and the availability of credit.
 The MPC currently does this in two main ways.
 First, it sets Bank Rate (and takes steps to ensure it is passed through to households and businesses).
 Second, it uses asset purchases, also known as ‘quantitative easing’ (QE).

-Bank Rate is the rate of interest, set by the MPC.
-That determines the interest we pay on reserves balances held with us by eligible financial firms.
+We apply Bank Rate to reserves balances held with us by eligible financial firms.
 The MPC sets Bank Rate eight times a year, and its level remains fixed between each MPC announcement.

 Since 2009, the MPC has also used asset purchases or QE to help meet the inflation target.
 We create central bank money and use it to buy UK government debt (‘gilts’) and eligible corporate bonds from private investors in secondary markets.
 Those assets are held in the Asset Purchase Facility (APF).